Health assessment of food additives

 A German official list of food additives sorted by E-numbers and by names (version dated 3 May 2004) is available at www.bfr.bund.de (food safety / food additives).

-In Germany applications for the authorisation of additives are to be submitted either directly to the European Commission, Health & Consumer Protection Directorate-General (DG SANCO) or to the Federal Ministry of Food, Agriculture and Consumer Protection which could forward them to the European Commission.
+In Germany applications for the authorisation of additives are to be submitted either directly to the European Commission, Health & Consumer Protection Directorate-General (DG SANCO) or to the Federal Ministry of Food and Agriculture which could forward them to the European Commission.

 There are no binding rules concerning the test requirements.
 Nevertheless, due consideration should be given to the guidance document of the SCF which is available at http://europa.eu.int/comm/food/fs/sc/scf/outcome_en.html#opinions.